What is Channel One News?

-Channel One News is a digital content provider focused on encouraging young people to be informed, digitally-savvy global citizens.
+Channel One News is a digital content provider focused on encouraging kids to be informed, digitally-savvy global citizens.
 We offer a daily news program and supplementary educational resources, aligned to Common Core State Standards (CCSS), to help students, teachers and parents interpret the news of the day and spark important, real world conversations.

 Channel One News is a daily source of non-fiction video that provide students a window into what’s happening around the world.
 Research has shown that students who regularly watch our show feel more knowledgeable on all topics queried when compared to non-Channel One students.
 The most significant differences in confidence are seen in current and international events and American politics.